REPORTING REQUIREMENTS

 6 FAM 551 CHARTER

 a.
-All employee associations must operate under a charter that the principal officer or designee and two board members signed; the Office of Commissary and Recreation Affairs (A/OPR/CR) reviewed; and the Assistant Secretary for Administration approved.
-The charter must clearly describe all services the association will provide.
-Associations must submit any proposed changes in the services provided under an approved charter to A/OPR/CR for review and to the Assistant Secretary for Administration for signature prior to their initiation.
-The charter must follow the A/OPR/CR format and chartering guide.
+All employee associations (EAs) must operate under a charter that the principal officer or designee and two board members signed; the Office of Commissary and Recreation Affairs (A/GO/PSTCR) reviewed; and the Assistant Secretary for Administration approved.
+The charter must clearly describe all services the EA will provide.
+EAs must submit any proposed changes in the services provided under an approved charter to A/GO/PST/CR for review and to the Assistant Secretary for Administration for signature prior to their initiation.
+The charter must follow the A/GO/PST/CR format and chartering guide.

 6 FAM 551.1 Charter Revocation

-If post management or the Office of Commissary and Recreation Affairs (A/OPR/CR) determines that an employee association is mismanaged; not in compliance with the charter and these regulations; or has created a significant embarrassment to the mission or U.S. Government; upon the recommendation of A/OPR/CR, the Assistant Secretary for Administration has the authority to revoke the charter and terminate the association.
+If post management or the Office of Commissary and Recreation Affairs (A/GO/PST/CR) determines that an EA is mismanaged; not in compliance with the charter and these regulations; or has created a significant embarrassment to the mission or U.S. Government; upon the recommendation of A/GO/PST/CR, the Assistant Secretary for Administration has the authority to revoke the charter and terminate the EA.

 6 FAM 551.2 Charter Suspension

-If an employee association is not adequately insured in accordance with 6 FAM 530 or is not compliant with financial reporting, upon recommendation of the Office of Commissary and Recreation Affairs, the Assistant Secretary for Administration has the authority to suspend the association’s charter until the association takes actions the Assistant Secretary for Administration requires to remedy such noncompliance.
+If an EA is not adequately insured in accordance with 6 FAM 530 or is not compliant with financial reporting, upon recommendation of the Office of Commissary and Recreation Affairs, the Assistant Secretary for Administration has the authority to suspend the EA’s charter until the EA takes actions the Assistant Secretary for Administration requires to remedy such noncompliance.

 6 FAM 552 BYLAWS

-On the establishment of an employee association, the association board must draft bylaws in a format provided by the Office of Commissary and Recreation Affairs (A/OPR/CR).
-The association must adopt such bylaws pursuant to Robert’s Rules of Order and submit the original, signed document to A/OPR/CR for review and approval.
-All revised bylaws are subject to A/OPR/CR approval.
+On the establishment of an EA, the EA board must draft bylaws in a format provided by the Office of Commissary and Recreation Affairs (A/GO/PST/CR).
+The EA must adopt such bylaws pursuant to Robert’s Rules of Order and submit the document to A/GO/PST/CR for review and approval.
+All revised bylaws are subject to A/GO/PST/CR approval.
+Bylaws will be updated every five years if no revisions have been submitted within that time.

 b.
-Employee associations must annually update data fields to all three tables in the post profile in full by April 1.
-Upon completion of the annual update, associations must notify by email the Office of Commissary and Recreation Affairs.
+EAs must annually update data fields to all three tables in the EA Profile in full by April 1.
+Upon completion of the annual update, EAs must notify by email the Office of Commissary and Recreation Affairs.
 Updates are due as changes occur throughout the year.

 6 FAM 554 ANNUAL CERTIFICATION

 a.
-The principal officer or designee must sign and send an annual certification statement to the Office of Commissary and Recreation Affairs (A/OPR/CR) by May 1 each year in A/OPR/CR as required by the A/OPR/CR format and chartering guide.
+The principal officer or PO designee must sign and send an annual certification statement to the Office of Commissary and Recreation Affairs (A/GO/PST/CR) by May 1 each year.
+The certification may not be delayed due to an EA’s lapse in reporting requirements to A/GO/PST/CR, non-compliance with these regulations, or concerns with mismanagement and fraud.
+Extensions for the submission of the annual requirement will not be granted.
 The certification statement must:

-(1) Certify that the association is managing its operations prudently and pursuant to provisions of the Foreign Affairs Manual and the laws of the host government, to the extent that they do not contravene U.S. Federal law; or
+(1) Certify that the EA is managing its operations prudently and pursuant to provisions of the Foreign Affairs Manual and the laws of the government of the receiving state, to the extent that they do not contravene U.S. Federal law; or

 (2) Identify in detail where the operations are not in conformance with the Foreign Affairs Manual or local laws and provide a plan and schedule for remedying the nonconformance.